dtenenba/DB4SCI/BACKUPS.md

 #### Monitoring Backups

 The `Admin` GUI has an audit backup feature.
-This is implemented by writting a `start/end` backup record the `backup` log table.
+This is implemented by writing a `start/end` backup record to the `backup` log table.
 The audit makes sure there is a `start` and `end` message for each database that requires backup.

 The next best method to inspect backup files is to look at the **AWS S3** bucket for backup files,